Jo Bisseker Barr BA Hons, MBACP (Accredited), UKRCP

-The therapeutic model I work to is psychodynamic but I also practice CBT (Cognitive Behavioural Therapy) and Mindfulness techniques where helpful.
+The therapeutic model I work to is psychodynamic but I also practice CBT (Cognitive Behavioural Therapy), Mindfulness techniques and use a Family Systems approach, where helpful.
 Psychodynamic theory helps me understand the impact that early relationships and experiences can have on an individual's current perception of themselves and their patterns of relating to others.

 I adhere to the BACP ethical framework of good practice and am committed to offering a high standard of confidential, professional therapy.
 I undertake regular training and personal and professional development in order to maintain my knowledge and skills.
 I am a member of Hampshire Association for Counselling and Psychotherapy and Wessex Psychotherapy Society.

 In line with professional standards, I have regular Clinical Supervision and am listed on the United Kingdom Register of Counsellors / Psychotherapists.

 Areas of counselling I deal with

 - Bulimia nervosa

 - Chronic fatigue syndrome/ME

 - Domestic violence

 - Family issues